Marcia-Free/Space_Trials_frontend/README.md

 # Space Trials frontend

-This is a Ruby on Rails application.
-Neon themed totally serious fighter game.
-Hope you enjoy!
+This is Phaser3 2D plaftormer made with Javascript.

 ## Link to Demo Video